-A certain raindrop was falling from the sky.
+The clouds above squeezed out a raindrop.
 Below this little droplet set a house at the peak of a mountain.
 This house wasn’t sitting on just any mountain though.
 It was sitting at the peak of a mountain on the Great Continental Divide.
 As all the other droplets hit the roof, they were sent to one side of the divide or the other.
 Some would fall off to one side of the divide and began heading to the Pacific Ocean.
 Other drops fell off the opposite side and headed for the Atlantic Ocean.
 The little water drop continued to fall and was just about to hit the peak of the roof.
 It looked as if it was going to end up on the Atlantic side.
 Just then, a little puff of wind came.
 This gentle breath of air caused the little droplet to change directions, landing it on the Pacific side.
-At just the right moment, this little puff of wind changed the raindrops end destination, which would make a difference of several thousands of miles.
+At just the right moment, this little puff of wind changed the raindrop’s path.
+This small wind resulted in a massive change in direction.

 We see people every day.
 Going about their normal lives.
 Doing the things they normally do.
 Sometimes we talk with them.
 Sometimes we joke with them.
 Maybe at times we even develop friendships with them.
 These people are currently heading towards one of two spiritual destinations (Matthew 25:34, 41).
 What we do with the people we meet can drastically change their eternal end.